StatisticalRethinkingJulia/TuringModels.jl/index.md

 tags = ["home", "bayesian statistics"]
 +++

-This site shows the Julia versions of the Bayesian models described in Statistical Rethinking Edition 1 \citep{pMcElreath2015} and 2 \citep{pMcElreath2020}.
+This site shows the Julia versions of the Bayesian models described in Statistical Rethinking Edition 1 (McElreath, \citet{McElreath2015}) and 2 (McElreath, \citet{McElreath2020}).
 The models are listed at [Models](#models).

 We have tried our best to let this site be without mistakes.